benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 one</a> from "bojanz": "<span>This looks like a great start.
 Thank you for tackling this.</span>" There are a few minor suggestions, such as a <a href="https://old.reddit.com/r/golang/comments/hv96ny/qa_goembed_draft_design/fytj7my/">comment</a>
-by "zikaeroh" in favor of adding a more powerful path matching API that supports double star for recursive path matching, like <tt>glob('**/*.png', recursive=True)</tt> <a href="https://docs.python.org/3/library/glob.html#glob.glob">in Python</a>.
-"Ekrubnivek" <a href="https://old.reddit.com/r/golang/comments/hv96ny/qa_goembed_draft_design/fytb7z3/">suggested</a>
+by "zikaeroh" in favor of adding a more powerful path-matching API that supports double star for recursive path matching, like <tt>glob('**/*.png', recursive=True)</tt> <a href="https://docs.python.org/3/library/glob.html#glob.glob">in Python</a>.
+Kevin Burke <a href="https://old.reddit.com/r/golang/comments/hv96ny/qa_goembed_draft_design/fytb7z3/">suggested</a>
 also storing a cryptographic hash of each file's content so the developer does not have to hash the file at runtime: "<span>This is useful for